microsoft/FluidFramework/docs/content/start/property/property-binder-runtime-representation.md

 **Destroyer function**

-The destroyer function is an optional function that the *PropertyBinder* will use when the associated *Property* is removed from the *HFDM Workspace*.
-If present, the *PropertyBinder* will call this function, and internally forget the instance of the runtime representation.
+The destroyer function is an optional function that the *DataBinder* will use when the associated *Property* is removed from the *HFDM Workspace*.
+If present, the *DataBinder* will call this function, and internally forget the instance of the runtime representation.
 This gives the definer of the runtime representation a chance to clean up any related data structures.
 Note, however, that there is no guarantee that the runtime representation isn’t